Rights and Duties of Buyer and Seller in a Contract of Sale:

 5).
 Right to Examine:

-It is the right of the buyer to examine the goods before its purchase and to duly satisfy himself as to be quality of goods.
+It is the right of the buyer to examine the goods before their purchase and to duly satisfy himself as to be quality of goods.

 6).
 Right to sue for performance: